 Optional (if you have an outlet or switch to work around):

 Cut your masonite to size.
-(Or bring your measurements and ask the store to cut it to size for the large section.)
+(Or bring your measurements and ask the store to cut it to size for you.)

-I used a large sheet to cover as much wall as possible.
+Use one large sheet to cover as much wall as possible.
 The fewer the seams the better.
-Plan to hang a small piece for over the door.
-The skinny little section on the left side of the door was left blank, no one has noticed after it was painted black.)
+Plan to hang a small piece for over any doors.
+(Note: The skinny little section on the left side of the door was left blank, no one has noticed after it was painted black.)

 If you have an outlet or light switch, you need to cut a hole in the masonite to accommodate them.
 To cut the hole, smear lipstick around the edges of the box (or you can smear it on an outlet as shown in this post.)
 Hold the masonite panel in place and push against the outlet box.
 When removed you should see the lipstick impressions.
 (I used an extra outlet box to trace around for lines that were easier to see.)

 Drill holes in the corner of the outlined shape.
 Use a jigsaw to cut from hole to hole.
 Test fit your panel.

-Time to hang your panel.
+Time to hang the masonite panels.
 For a permanent hold, use construction glue and then secure with finish nails.
-If you want to be able to remove the panel later, skip the adhesive and use only finish nails.
+If you want to be able to remove the panels later, skip the adhesive and use only finish nails.

 Fill nail holes and seams with wood putty.
-Lightly sand them smooth after the putty has dried.
+Lightly sand smooth after the putty has dried.

 Using a foam roller, prime the chalkboard with tinted primer (ask your paint department to add as much black as they can to a small can of primer.
 This will reduce the number of coats of chalkboard paint needed.)
 My Lowe’s store was able to produce a 50% gray color.

 After the paint has dried thoroughly, enlist the help of your son or daughter to help season the chalkboard (rub chalk on its side over the entire surface.)

 There is beauty in the gray movement on a chalkboard wall, wouldn’t you agree?

-Christen your chalkboard with drawings and your to do list.
+Christen your chalkboard with drawings or your to do list.